 But let’s face it, we have a problem on our hands.
 Over the past year now, misinformation on the internet seems to have reached a tipping point, not just in the United States, but all over the world.
 From the persistence of content designed to manipulate our emotions to the polarization of politics and the spread of radicalism, all of these issues can be attributed in some way to the ease with which anyone can find a voice on the internet today.

-This is the accompaniment page to my 2016 WordCamp US talk, which describes the problems democratization can create and discusses potential solutions.
+This is the accompaniment page to my now-ongoing project.
+In it, I describe the problems democratization can create and discuss potential solutions.
 To paraphrase a well-known saying, “The price of democratization is eternal vigilance.”